-In 2013, Tracy was one of 16 food allergy bloggers that were invited to attend the first and second Blogger Summit hosted by Mylan Specialty (makers of Epipen).
+In 2013, Tracy was one of 16 food allergy bloggers that were invited to attend the first Blogger Summit hosted by Mylan Specialty (makers of Epipen) and has been invited back each year since.
 One of Tracy’s recipes appeared in Enjoy Life Foods 2013 e-cookbook, wrote multiple blog posts for with Surf Sweets Organic Candies & Gummies and had a featured interview on PeanutAllergy.com.
 Tracy also helped to promote the Freeling Friday Fundraiser for (FWFA) Kids with Food Allergies in August.
 In September, She spearheaded and single-handedly had the first FARE Walk for Food Allergies in Winston-Salem, North Carolina as well as having the honor of being invited to attend the first US Anaphylaxis Summit hosted by (AANMA) Allergy Asthma Network Mothers of Asthmatics and sponsored by Mylan Specialty in Washington, D.C.

 In December 2013, Tracy also self-published her book titled “The Stepping Stones to Food Allergies”, a resource guide for the initial phase of food allergies.
-She had the additional compliment of her book being placed onto the Food Allergy Bloggers Conference Wine & Sign Authors List just shortly after it’d release.
+She had the additional compliment of her book being placed onto the Food Allergy Bloggers Conference Wine & Sign Authors List just shortly after it was released.
 She is currently seeking a publishing company to represent her.

 In February, 2014 Crispy Green announced their plans to collaborate with Tracy to help people with food allergies navigate through the more difficult areas together.
 Tracy also received the honor of becoming an official SunButter Blogger to showcase their product as well as working with PediatricSafety.net to guest post articles on food allergy-related subjects.
 This was followed by the additional compliments of being added as one of their official authors, favorite blog list and then added as a PedSafe Expert for their website.